tochi26/neel-dairy/README.md

 ## Ecommerce Website

 This is a web application built for an e-commerce store that allows users to browse and purchase products.
-The app is built using Python, Django, javascript, HTML, Bootstrap.
+The app is built using Python, Django, javascript, HTML/CSS Bootstrap.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/l1pfs1x2i9bb31cl6mph.png)